VanOns/statamic-static-cache-buster/docs/functionality.md

 Statamic allows you to configure rules to invalidate certain URLs when certain things are changed.
 But these are limited to fixed URLs, while most websites will contain many dynamic URLs.

-Thus, the default implementation of Statamic is often not enough, and you will need to write a custom invalidation class.
+Thus, the default implementation of Statamic is not always enough, and you will need to write a custom invalidation class.
 This is where Statamic Static Cache Buster comes in to do the hard work for you!